subatomicglue/cross-compile-macosx-clang-windows-msvc/README.md

-# Cross-Compile C/C++ Windows binaries from MacOSX bash terminal
+# Cross-Compile C/C++ Windows and RaspberryPI binaries from MacOSX bash terminal

 (Update: RaspberryPI cross compile has also been added, see source code)